+b.
 Interim Suspension

-- In certain circumstances, the Dean of Students or other designated campus administrator may impose an interim suspension prior to an administrative conference.
-Interim suspension may be imposed only: - To ensure the safety and well-being of a member of the college community or preservation of college property; - To ensure the student's own physical or emotional safety and well-being; - If a student poses a definite threat of disruption or interference with the normal operation of the college. - During interim suspension, the student shall be denied access to the campus and/or all other college facilities, activities, or privileges for which the student might otherwise be eligible except to attend the administrative conference. - The Dean or other designated campus administrator must notify the student of this action in writing and set a hearing date as soon as practical.
+- i.
+In certain circumstances, the Dean of Students or designee may impose an interim suspension prior to the Administrative Disposition.
+Interim suspension may be imposed only where, in the opinion of the Dean of Students, the presence of the Respondent would: - seriously disrupt the operation of the college; - constitute a danger to the records or other physical properties of the college; or - constitute a danger to the safety or welfare of the Respondent or other persons. - During interim suspension, the Respondent shall be denied access to part or all of campus, college facilities, activities, classes or privileges for which the Respondent might otherwise have access. - iii.
+The Dean or other designated campus or center administrator must notify the Respondent of this action in writing and set a resolution meeting date as soon as practical. - c.
+Other Interim Measures: In certain circumstances, the Dean of Students or designee may provide a Victim an effective escort between classes and activities, may make alternative class-placement arrangements, or may implement any other interim measure deemed appropriate for the circumstances.